spapanik/yamk/README.md

 *  -d/--directory  dir        the path to the directory that contains the makefile
 *  -f/--force                 rebuild all dependencies and the target
 *  -m/--makefile   MAKEFILE   the path to makefile (defaults to `./make.toml`)
+*  -s/--shell      shell      the path to the shell to execute the commands (defaults to `/bin/sh`)
 *  -V/--version               print the version and exit
 *  -v/--verbose               increase the level of verbosity
 *  -x/--variable   KEY=value  a list of variables to override the ones set in the makefile, which should be in the form <variable>=<value>